tldr-devops/nginx-common-configuration/README.md

 Include for proxy locations: proxy headers, parameters, timeouts and cache example
 * `referer.conf.j2`
 Template of referer protection for cases when you concurents use your fail2ban protection against you, see known traps
+* `resolver.conf`
+Include for dynamic dns resolving, see known traps
 * `site.conf.j2`
 Template of common site configuration
 * `static_location.conf`